TheGetch/thegetch.github.io/_posts/2019-08-09-OSCPJourneyPart3.md

 3. Looking for misconfigured file permissions (those checker scripts are great for this).
 Is there something readable/writeable to me that shouldn't be?
 For example: should I be able to write to a file owned by user/group root?
 Probably not.
 What about scheduled task/cron jobs?
 Can I use those somehow?
 4. Lastly, I would just look around for any files that maybe have a password in them.
 Example: SQL/Apache config files.
 Did someone leave a password lying around that I could use?

-There's a ton of information here.
-So lastly, I'll leave you will the best way to learn everything that was just outlined: practice.
+I've included a ton of information in this post, so lastly, I'll leave you will the best way to learn everything that was just outlined: practice.

 <a name="practiceVMs"></a>
 **Practice VMs**